-The Compliance function is a centralised function which is headed by the compliance manager for both a.s.r. and the supervised entities.
-The compliance function, part of the second line of defence, is considered a key function in line with the Solvency II regulation.
-The CEO bears ultimate responsibility for the compliance function and the compliance manager has a direct reporting line and access to the CEO.
+The Compliance department (Compliance) is a centralised function within a.s.r., headed by the compliance manager for both a.s.r. and the supervised entities.
+Being part of the second line of defence, Compliance is considered a key function in line with the Solvency II regulation.
+The CEO bears ultimate responsibility and the compliance manager has a direct reporting line and access to the CEO.